AGILEDROP/laravel-telnyx/README.md

 composer require agiledrop/laravel-telnyx
 ```

-You can publish and run the migrations with:
+You should publish and run the migrations with:

 ```bash
 php artisan vendor:publish --provider="AGILEDROP\LaravelTelnyx\LaravelTelnyxServiceProvider" --tag="migrations"